-Convergence has noted a significant decline in the energy sector in the LAC region in recent years, the Caribbean mainly driven by a series of utility scale solar and wind plants in Uzbekistan worth a combined \$1.6 billion and crisis response transactions in Ukraine intended to improve electricity resiliency during the invasion.
+Convergence has noted a significant decline in the energy sector in the LAC region in recent years, where deal flow has fallen to 13% of the energy market in 2021-2023 from 30% in 2018-2020.
+Deal volume has also decreased, falling 77% to just over \$2 billion in 2021-2023.10 mainly driven by a series of utility scale solar and wind plants in Uzbekistan worth a combined \$1.6 billion and crisis response transactions in Ukraine intended to improve electricity resiliency during the invasion.